MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 Now let's see how this work, if we go back to the browser, we're getting three messages, _connecting_, _disconnecting_ and _connecting_.

 So, In the development mode, with a strict mode turned on, react renders each component twice.
-So in this case, react renders our app component that's why we see the _connected_ message, but before react renders our app component the second time first is going to remove the component from the screen.
+So in this case, react renders our app component that's why we see the _connected_ message, but before react renders our app component the second time, first it's going to remove the component from the screen.
 This is called **`unmounting`**.
 So just like we can mount a painting on a wall, react mounts our components on the screen, and unmount them when they're no longer needed.
 So with this strict mode enable before react mounts our components for the second time, first it has to unmount it that is why our cleanup code is executed.

 # Fetching Data

-Now lets see how we can fetch data from teh server, we're gonna use a fake backend called **JSONPlaceholder**, in this website we have various end-point to get dummy data.
+Now lets see how we can fetch data from the server, we're gonna use a fake backend called **JSONPlaceholder**, in this website we have various end-point to get dummy data.

 To send a request to the server, we can use the **fetch** function that is implemented in all modern browsers, but a lot of people prefer to use a library called **axios**, so lets install this: